nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/workflow-tutorials/simple-workflow-example.md

     studio_modeler#screenshot#up_to_date
     --}}
     ![proposal-update-general.png](nx_asset://2e6836c7-1769-48aa-bfc3-372df1f513ec ?w=450,border=true)
-6. Calling the task an approval task could lead to confusion for the salesman that wants to submit an updated proposal.
+6. Calling the task an approval task could lead to confusion for the salesman who wants to submit an updated proposal.
 Thus, we will call the task button differently:
     1. Click on the **Task Buttons** tab.
     1. Delete the `approve` existing task button.
     1. Click on the **Add task button** link.